jlgutenson/rathcelon/README.md

 # RathCelon
-A tool for extracting rating curves below a low-head dam
+A tool for extracting rating curves below a low-head dam.
+The current code is explicity set up to work with the [ECMWF GEOGLOWS Streamflow Service](https://geoglows.ecmwf.int/) datasets.

 ## How to Set-up
 1. Using Anaconda run: